The Waite Hydrocephalus Research Student Bursary

 Each student bursary will be limited to the maximum amount of £2000.00, to allow support for the project duration of 8-10 weeks maximum, with dates to fall within the summer student vacation period and to be agreed and confirmed by the project Supervisor.

-The successful Bursary recipients will be expected to present their projects at the next annual meeting of the SRHSB, which will take place in Doha, Qatar, on September 29th-October 1st 2022, with the opportunity to present their projects, data and outcomes by video conferencing.
+The successful Bursary recipients will be expected to present their projects, data and outcomes at the 2024 annual meeting of the SRHSB, likely to be held at a UK venue (details and dates to be confirmed).
 It is also a condition that successful Bursary recipients will allow SRHSB to publicise details of their award.
-Applications will be scored by the SRHSB Executive Committee members or such experts as agreed by the Committee as external assessors.